Scientific-Simulation-Studio/MolFlow/docs/components/quantum_mechanics/linear_model.rst

   Taking the default ABY3 protocol as an example, in the case of no collusion between SPU nodes, it can be guaranteed that no plaintext information can be returned by analyzing the data exchanged between nodes.

-The final output result <w> is stored in the Secret Sharing state, and any w-related information cannot be reversed before reveal <w>.
+The final output result <w> is stored in the Molecule Sharing state, and any w-related information cannot be reversed before reveal <w>.